michealparks/threlte-minify/README.md

 ## Risks

-This plugin modifies your code, and although all edge cases that would cause problems [are attempted to be covered](https://github.com/michealparks/threlte-minify/tree/main/plugin/__tests__), it is possible that there are some not accounted for.
+This plugin modifies your code.
+It breaks all the rules.
+It parses HTML with regex.
+Although it [attempts to cover edge cases](https://github.com/michealparks/threlte-minify/tree/main/plugin/__tests__), it is possible that there are some not accounted for.

 If you notice one of those, don't hesitate to open an issue or PR!